Reckless Kiss: Episode 2

 The twitching was back.
 “Edmund was a silent partner in the old Nashville franchise.
 The one that never should have existed.”

-Twenty years ago Nashville was awarded an expansion team under strange circumstances.
+Thirteen years ago Nashville was awarded an expansion team under strange circumstances.
 The team disbanded three years later under equally strange rumors of corruption, collusion, and doping.
 It was an ugly time in professional sports that was swept under the rug as a bad mistake.
 No one ever brought up Nashville.

 “Really?
 How is this even possible?”
 I’d thought the owners were banned from future ownership.
 Perhaps my recounting of the Nashville experiment was wrong.